How to Make Pumpkin Spice Whipped Body Butter: Easy Fall DIY Recipe

 If the whipped body butter melts and solidifies, re-whip it with your mixer to regain the fluffy texture.

 Homemade body butter typically lasts 3–6 months, provided that you keep it clean and sterile.
-For an even longer shelf life, add a few drops of natural Vitamin E oil, which acts as a preservative.
+You can add a few drops of vitamin E oil, which helps slow oxidation and extend the shelf life of the oils.

 Mix and match these ideas to transform your homemade pumpkin spice whipped body butter into a special, thoughtful gift that is sure to be appreciated.

-Choose the jar: Scoop the body butter into one 8-ounce or two 4-ounce amber or frosted glass jars for gifting.
+- Choose a decorative jar: Scoop the body butter into one 8-ounce or two 4-ounce amber or frosted glass jars for gifting.

 Tip: Handmade body butters are perfect stocking stuffers, hostess gifts, or self-care treats for friends who love all things cozy and seasonal.

-• DIY Body Scrub: Slough off dry skin with this cozy, homemade fall-scented sugar scrub, then follow with your body butter for the softest glow.
+- DIY Body Scrub: Slough off dry skin with this cozy, homemade fall-scented body scrub, then follow with your body butter for the softest glow.

-• Sugar Scrub Bars: Buff away rough patches with homemade sugar scrub bars packed with warm pumpkin spice and skin-loving oils.
+- Sugar Scrub Bars: Buff away rough patches with pampering sugar scrub bars packed with warm pumpkin spice and seasonal scents.
 Rinse to reveal smooth, glowing skin that smells like fall.

-• Melt And Pour Soap Bars: Make quick, beginner-friendly fall soap bars with seasonal scents.
-Melt, scent, pour, and you’re done in under an hour.
+- Melt And Pour Soap Bars: Make quick, beginner-friendly fall soap bars with seasonal scents.
+Melt, scent, pour into molds, and you’re done in under an hour.

 Fall Soy Candle In A Jar: Set the mood while you moisturize.
-This simple soy candle tutorial walks you through wicks, fragrance load, and clean burns.
+This simple soy candle tutorial walks you through the process with fun customization ideas and fall scent ideas.

-Fall Foaming Hand Soap With Essential Oils: Easy to make with just 3 ingredients and a special pump bottle, this all-natural, fall-scented foaming hand soap is gentle on skin.
+Fall Foaming Hand Soap With Essential Oils: Easy to make with just 3 ingredients and a special pump bottle, this all-natural, fall-scented foaming hand soap is as much fun to use as it is to make.

 Halloween Soap Bars: Pour bright orange soap into a jack-o’-lantern mold and add a kid-safe scent to make these Jack-O’-Lantern soap bars.
 They are fun for parties and trick-or-treat favors.